Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/OrganizeData.md

 has_children: false
 nav_order: 1
 ---
-Our data comes in from the field to a server and is organized like this.
+We organize our photographic data we get from the Mothboxes like shown below:
 ```
 .
 └── Country/ (Country it is operated in)